ebi-gene-expression-group/index-scxa/README.md

 The experiment accession needs to be set in the environment variable `EXP_ID`.
 These routines expect the collection to be created already, and work as an update to the content of the collection (deduplicating `experiment_accession,gene_id` tuples).
-You will need write permissions in the scripts directory since temporary files are created as part of this process.
+Temporary files are created as part of this process; by default they are written to `$PWD` but this can be overridden by exporting the `$WORKDIR` variable.
+You should make sure that the running user has write permissions to either the current working directory, or `$WORKDIR` if it has been set.

 ```bash
 export SOLR_HOST=192.168.99.100:32080